 I'm thankful for all the different experiences I have had working on various mine sites and the people who believed in me and challenged me to reach for new heights.

-With COVID-19 having disrupted everything from the way we live to the way we do business, I can’t help but reflect upon what I have seen over my short career.
+With COVID-19 having disrupted everything from the way we live to the way we do business; I cannot help but reflect upon what I have seen over my short career.

-One of those reflective journeys for me recently took me to where my mining career began… which was in Human Resources (or People Operations).
+One of my reflective journeys recently took me to where my mining career began - in Human Resources (or People Operations).